8i/UnityPlugin_Documentation_RTD/docs/source/Quickstart.rst

 Download and Installation
 ------------------------------------------------------------

-Download the 8i Unity Plugin from https://8i.com/developers/unity/
+Download the 8i Unity Plugin.
+You should be getting a link from 8i after the purchase of stage, or you can ask your 8i contact to get one.

 Once downloaded extract the ‘8i’ folder from the zip file into your project's Asset directory.